 - Tissues peroxisomes show a crystal-like body made of tubular subunits.

-- The core containing peroxisomes found in liver, kidney.
+- The core containing peroxisomes found in the liver, kidney.
 They are smaller and lack a core.
-These are “Microperoxisomes”.
+These are “Micro-peroxisomes”.

-- Both peroxisomes and microperoxisomes are demonstrated under Electron Microscope (EM) using the histochemical reaction.
+- Both Microbodies and micro-peroxisomes are demonstrated under Electron Microscope (EM) using the histochemical reaction.
 This demonstration carried out, 3’-3’ diaminobenzidine (DAB) oxidation in the presence of H2O2.

 Biogenesis of Peroxisomes